cannonkeys/ck-docs/docs/chimera65/build_guide.md

 ## Test the PCB

+!!!
+Note
+    If you are building a round 2 unit, your PCB and Daughterboard will be using a molex connector.
+This is functionally the same, but will look slightly different than the images in this guide.
+The molex connectors snap in from the top.
+We have a video of installing this cable on our [C4 Daughterboard](https://cannonkeys.com/products/unified-c4-daughterboard) listing if you need assistance with this step.

 1. The first thing we have to do is to test the PCB.
 Use the daughterboard and JST cable and connect them together with the PCB.
 Be sure to put the JST cable in the right way.
     ![](../images/chimera65/02_test_pcb.jpg)